AnyBody/anyscript/_posts/2017-05-25-body-model-configurator.md

 Of course, not all BM statements have a visual representation in the AMS Model View or are directly related to physical body parts.
 Therefore, the BM statements which were not classified in the tabs mentioned before can be found and modified in the `Advanced` tab.

 By having the presented overview of the Plugin, you should be ready to use it now.
-However, if you are interested in finding some details about how it works behind scenes too, continue reading.
+However, if you are interested in finding some details about how it works behind scenes the too, continue reading.

 ## How BM-Plugin works

 As stated in the introduction, the BM-Plugin is dependent on the `HumanModel`.
-Therefore, every time you start the plugin, it will check your `.main.any` file to determine if it is included in your own model.
+Therefore, every time you start the plugin, it will check your `.main.any` file to determine if it is included.
 If it is, the Plugin will create a new file named `BodyModelConfiguration.any` inside the `Model` folder next to your `.main.any` file.
 The plugin will then ask you if you allow it to include this file inside the main file (I recommend that you do):

 {% highlight AnyScriptDoc %}
 {% raw %}